 you may want a consistently-numbered Parcel ID.
 For example, Parcel numbering in your current model may start

 What's more, you can add explanatory text around the ID,

 The ID is invaluable when creating a report or table.
 The ID provides a visual reference to the tagged object.

 You can designate an area to represent an Enclosure or a Void.

 For example, a conference hall might be tagged as an Enclosure.
 Pillars within that hall might be tagged as Void.
 A report or calculation could evaluate the net area of the hall as its area less the area of all voids.

 MasterPlanner helps you to explain the Land Use of an object.
-If you are annotating Parcels you may want to describe Parcels as amenity, residential, school etc..
+If you are annotating parcels, or lots, you may want to describe parcels as amenity, residential, school etc..
 MasterPlanner's Land Use tag lets you assign a Land Use to an object.